misterflippy/minecraft-block-replacer/README.md

+# Notice
+Since Mojang has deprecated the bedrock scripting API, this repository is now archived.

 # minecraft-block-replacer
 Replaces blocks with entities when the blocks are placed.
 This add-on is designed to be used by other add-ons and will not do much on its own.